MayureshPG1/VisualSimilarityImageSearch/readme.md

 *Let's make test execution even more faster at test time*

-Now, instead of finding first K matches with test image.
+ - Now, instead of finding first K matches with test image.
 Can we precompute the distances.

-Thus, we now compute cosine distance of every single image in database with every other image and store it as a table.
+ - Thus, we now compute cosine distance of every single image in database with every other image and store it as a table.

-So at runtime; we just have to load the table find top 10 matching by simply traicing the table.
+ - So at runtime; we just have to load the table find top 10 matchings by simply traicing the table.

 ### Optimization Results